Bardolph-Automation-Inc/bardolph/docs/language.rst

 A light's name is configured when you do initial setup with the LIFX software.

 When they appear in a script, bulb names must be in quotation marks.
 They can  contain spaces, but  may not contain a linefeed.
-For example
+For example:

 .. code-block:: lightbulb